AkshatPal2007/AutoMLEnv/README.md

 An OpenEnv-compliant environment where an LLM agent debugs broken machine learning pipelines.
 Designed for the **OpenEnv Hackathon** judged by Meta and Hugging Face.

+## What you submit

+- A GitHub repository containing this project
+- A Hugging Face Space deployed from the same codebase
+- A working Hugging Face token configured in the Space settings
+- A passing run of `python validate.py --url <your-space-url>`

 ---

 ## Overview